 10. Rose Village

-The flower farming village is widely known for the beauty and the availability of roses.
+The flower-farming village is widely known for its beauty and the availability of roses.
 Shadullahpur presents an amazing red landscape of roses.
 The beauty and the aroma are sure to enchant any flower lover for a long time.

 Dhaka is a city of diverse demographics.
 This diversity only adds to the existing charm.
 Without any doubt, visiting the remarkable city and knowing the stories will claim a special place in the heart of tourists.